 - Teaching staff

 Course readings via eReserve.

 - Global perspective, Interdisciplinary perspective, Lifelong learning, Scholarship,

 Communication, Critical thinking, Cultural understanding, Ethics, Environmental literacy,

 - Learning Outcomes

-- A detailed understanding of the law, economics and morality of professional sports leagues.
+Students who successfully complete this paper will acquire a detailed understanding of the law, economics and morality of professional sports leagues.